SOU PLAN

 Is my major being eliminated?
 How will I know?

 The provisional program can be found above.
-Please note that this is not the final version and changes may occur between now and the end of August.
+Please note that this is not the final version and changes may occur before a final version of the plan is approved by the Board of Trustees on Sept.
+18.

 All current students in affected programs will be allowed to finish their degrees through a “teach-out” provision.